 Ann Josberger McFadden, who labored in the Florida Room at the downtown Miami Library for over 30 years compiling genealogical information in Dade County has very generously transferred the copyright to the Palms-Woodlawn Cemetery index to the Historic Homestead Town Hall Museum.
 This wonderful act ensures that a much larger group of people can access a document which may supply the location of the final resting place of one of their ancestors who lived in the Homestead area.

 Please note that McFadden’s index is not without errors.
-I corrected spelling errors and removed duplicate entries while doing the data entry for the spreadsheet for Sections A, B, C, and D but the rest of the index will have to be a project for someone else to do.
+I corrected spelling errors and removed duplicate entries while doing the data entry.
 I’ve also added names (and will continue to do so) that are not in McFadden’s document.
-I’ve discovered these names while perusing the Homestead or Miami newspapers.
-You will find differences between the spreadsheet and McFadden’s index so be careful not to accept either version as the truth.
+I’ve discovered these names while perusing the Homestead and Miami newspapers.
+You will find differences between the spreadsheet and McFadden’s index so be careful not to accept either version without other evidence.

 The Excel spreadsheet is sorted, by default, alphabetically by surname.
 You may sort it any way you please.
 Note that column A is an index column so that by sorting that column A to Z you can return the spreadsheet to its original configuration.
 By sorting the data in different ways, you may find, for example, some interesting demographic trends that are otherwise not apparent.
 If you make an interesting discovery, please share it with me.